Toloka/docs/en/template-builder/templates/audio-transcript.md

 ## Other options for buttons {#options}

-Choose whether a user can select only one or multiple answer options:
+Choose whether an annotator can select only one or multiple answer options:

 {% list tabs %}